RyanNielson/awesome-unity/README.md

 ## AI

 * [Rain (Free)](http://rivaltheory.com/rain) - A toolset that provides integrated AI rigging, a visual behavior tree editor,  pathfinding, automatic nav grid generation, and more.

+## Camera

+* [UFPS](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera physics and other effects for use in FPS games.

 ## Character Controllers